Okezie Alozie

-Okezie Alozie (born November 29, 1993) was an American football player for the University of Buffalo.
+Okezie Alozie (born November 29, 1993) is an American former college football player.
+He played as an outside linebacker at the University at Buffalo.

 High school career

-Alozie attended Freedom High School where he rushed for over 1,000 yards and 21 TD’s as a senior for the Patriots.
+Alozie attended Freedom High School in Bethlehem Township, Pennsylvania where he rushed for over 1,000 yards and 21 touchdowns as a senior for the Patriots.
 As a track sprinter he ran the 100 meters in 10.9h seconds and was on the 4x100 relay team.